Housing Executive or housing association home

 Your request for a transfer will not normally be considered where:

 - your existing tenancy is less than two years old

 - you have arrears of four weeks or more

 - the existing property is not in a good state of repair or you own recoverable charges for repairs

 - you are guilty of any other serious break of the tenancy conditions

 A Disabled Facilities Grant is provided by the Northern Ireland Housing Executive to help to improve the home of a person with a disability.
 Usually, an occupational therapist will assess what adaptations are needed.

-Owner-occupiers, landlords or private tenants can get assistance to carry out adaptations - providing there is a person with a disability living in the house.
+Owner-occupiers, landlords or private tenants can get help to carry out adaptations, providing there is a person with a disability living in the house.